MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-initiatorid.md

 This example gets and displays the storage providers for each InitiatorID by piping the output from the **Get-InitiatorId** cmdlet to the **Get-StorageSubSystem** cmdlet, and then piping that cmdlet's output to the **Get-StorageProvider** cmdlet.

-### Example 3:Get the InitatorID objects for a masking set
+### Example 3:Get the InitiatorID objects for a masking set
 ```
 PS C:\>Get-InitiatorId -MaskingSet (Get-MaskingSet -FriendlyName *EQLV1)
 ```